demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-delete-mapping-of-user-group

 ***
-Delete the mapping of the given user group.
+Delete the mapping of the given user group

 #### Base Command